Skip to main content

 Workshop 3: CAR-T cell monitoring, why and how

-Organisers: Gerulf Hänel (Munich, DE) and Veit Leonhard Bücklein (Munich, DE)
+Organisers: Gerulf Hänel (Munich, DE) and Veit Bücklein (Munich, DE)

 Workshop 4: Spectral Flow cytometry, design of 50+ markers